 Environmental health specialists conduct tests and experiments to identify and measure levels of chemicals, pollutants and other potentially hazardous materials in an environment.
 This may involve the collection and analysis of air, water, soil and other samples for purposes of counter-terrorism, health policy, food protection, wildlife protection or many other sectors of environmental health.
 A bachelor's degree in environmental science, biology, chemistry or geology may qualify applicants to become environmental health officers, though some positions may require a master's or doctoral degree.

-The BLS indicated that in May 2015, the state government was the largest employer of other management, scientific, and technical consulting services .
-The mean annual salary for environmental health specialists in 2015 was $73,930, as reported by the BLS, and careers in this field are expected to increase by 11% between 2014 and 2024.
+The BLS indicated that in May 2018, the state government was the largest employer of other management, scientific, and technical consulting services .
+The mean annual salary for environmental health specialists in 2018 was $77,580, as reported by the BLS, and careers in this field are expected to increase faster than average by 8% between 2018 and 2028.

 Occupational Health & Safety Managers